vasanthkumar7/Proton/README.md

 - first run the program and select an image and start editing
 - then you can save the images if you want
-- in paint section you can use color picker using right on the image
+- in paint section you can use color picker using right click on the area you want to pick color from

 ## Screenshots